sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Add contacts

-From the Contacts page within the Automation Beta experience, you can add contacts, view all contacts, view contact details — including which list they're on, and export contacts.
+Adding contacts to a list that's designated as the entry criteria for an automation will trigger that automation.
+The Automation beta experience offers several ways to add contacts to lists, including CSV upload and signup forms.

 <call-out type="warning">